Balladeer’s Blog marks the shortest day of the year with the shortest-lived comic book company since Pelican Publishing!

-In the American West he was a gun-slinging Lone Ranger type.
-In assorted bygone eras he wielded a sword and other contemporary weapons in his battle against the forces of evil.
+In the American West I guess he would have been a gun-slinging Lone Ranger type.
+In assorted bygone eras I guess he would have wielded a sword and other contemporary weapons in his battle against the forces of evil.
 If his series had lasted, readers might have gotten to see this fascinating character as a hero in various far future or post-apocalyptic settings, or maybe as a James Bond-style secret agent in the 1950s.

 Needless to say, I’d have loved to see the Scorpion in World War One action as a Flying Ace clashing with mad scientists, aliens and monsters like the Pulp Hero G-8 And His Battle Aces.